hhas/SwiftAutomation/doc-source/3 tutorial-introduction.md

 ## Create a new Swift "script"

-Create a new text document containing the following first line, and save it as `tutorial.swift` :
+Create a new Swift document in SwiftAutoEdit (File ➝ New ➝ Script) and save it as `tutorial.swift`.

-  #!/usr/bin/swift -target x86_64-apple-macosx10.12 -F /Library/Frameworks

-Scripts may be run separately in Terminal (to make a script file executable, run <code>chmod +x <var>NAME</var>.swift</code> first), or directly from your code editor if it supports this.

-## Target TextEdit

 The first step is to import the SwiftAutomation framework along with the glue classes that we'll use to control TextEdit: